 There is an accelerated intermittent theta burst (a-iTBS) protocol that is FDA-cleared for treatment-resistant major depressive episodes.
 That protocol is known as the SNT or SAINT (Stanford Neuromodulation Therapy, or Stanford Accelerated Intelligent Neuromodulation Therapy) protocol and uses a proprietary TMS delivery system (a figure of eight coil manufactured by the company Magnus Medical), as well as functional MRI scanning (fcMRI) to more precisely target the area of the brain that is stimulated by the TMS coil to treat MDD (“functional neuronavigation”).

 Using functional neuronavigation, rather than scalp-based targeting, the SAINT/SNT protocol avoids the pitfall of missing the intended target.
 The SNT system is currently available to patients at several clinics in the United States through an open-label optimization (OLO) study, though the cost for the treatment is substantial.
-SAINT/SNT was FDA-clearance in 2022.
+SAINT/SNT was FDA-cleared in 2022.

 The clinical results achieved in the SAINT/SNT trials are unparalleled in depression treatment.